-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023

-- Level 1: Inputs based on quoted prices for identical assets or liabilities in an active market that the Foundation and the Trust can access.
-An active market for the asset or liability is one in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-A quoted price in an active market usually provides the most reliable evidence of fair value and is generally used without adjustment if available.
-This classification includes public equities and other fixed-income securities with observable market prices. - Level 2: Inputs that are observable either directly or indirectly but are not Level 1 inputs.
+- Level 2: Inputs that are observable either directly or indirectly but are not Level 1 inputs.
 Level 2 inputs include quoted prices for similar instruments, broker quotes, or observable inputs that directly impact value, such as interest rates, prepayment speeds, and credit risk.
 Pricing inputs, including broker quotes, are generally those other than exchange-quoted prices in active markets, and fair values are determined through the use of models or other valuation methodologies. - Level 3: Inputs that are unobservable.
 Level 3 inputs are generally used in situations where there is little, if any, market activity for the investment.
 These inputs into the determination of fair value require significant management judgment or estimation.
 Due to the inherent uncertainty of these estimates, these values may differ significantly from the values that would have been used had a ready market for these investments existed.